CAUTION BEFORE PROCEEDING

 Quality Control

-The newly purchased turbocharger has been:
+The newly purchased turbocharger was:

-• Tested on a VSR test bench for vibration and leak testing;
+- Tested on a VSR test bench for vibration and leak testing;

 Warranty